 In our experience working with leadership teams, those that focused on both surviving (reduced expenses) and thriving (discovering the opportunities created by crisis) were the most successful.

-A lot of my time lately has been supporting leadership teams by facilitating the meetings in which they are creating their Survive and Thrive Plans.
+A lot of our time lately has been supporting leadership teams by facilitating the meetings in which they are creating their Survive and Thrive Plans.
 Here are some observations that may be helpful as you engage your leadership team to create yours.

 - Let go of old assumptions, beliefs and behaviors.
 In this case, old could mean a belief from 3 weeks ago that new information or circumstances has shed light on.
 This is the time to let go of “we have always done it that way” and find a new more efficient one.